LovelyBuggies/Awesome_ML/README.md

 # Awesome_ML

-List some good resources to study machine learning here, welcome to contribute!
+- List some **interesting** resources to study Machine Learning here.
+- Mostly are posts or surveys, but also include interesting discussion papers.
+- Welcome to contribute(PR) and please give a reason why it's interesting.

 ## Mathematics